The Museum of HP Calculators

 It's possible, though a bit tricky to store data on a card along with the program.
-The tricky part is that you need to have your program end after the the data you want to save.
-For example if you wanted to preserve the data in registers up to c, you could reserve register d for the end of your program.
+The tricky part is that you need to have your program end after the data you want to save.
+For example, if you wanted to preserve the data in registers up to c, you could reserve register d for the end of your program.
 At the end of your program, add GO TO d 0.
 Then switch to RUN mode and press GO TO d0 and switch back to PROGRAM mode and press END.

 Then you must fill all program memory from the end of your program (right after the GO TO d 0) up to the first data register you want to save with CONTINUE operations which serve as No-ops.
-For example, if your program ended with GO TO d 0 at step 65 and your data data is in registers 8-c, you would place CONTINUE operations in steps 66-7d.
-(The reason for this is to insure that there isn't another END lurking in this unused space that would end the writing earlier.)
+For example, if your program ended with GO TO d 0 at step 65 and your data is in registers 8-c, you would place CONTINUE operations in steps 66-7d.
+(The reason for this is to ensure that there isn't another END lurking in this unused space that would end the writing earlier.)

 Then you would switch to RUN mode, and save the program as usual.
 You can't save e and f since they are out of program space.